clear workspace

 # calculate the crime rate by month

-crimeRatesMonth <- as.data.frame( crimesByMonth )
+crime_rates_month <- as.data.frame( crimes_by_month )

-for ( i in 1: dim( crimeRatesMonth )[2] ){
+for ( i in 1: dim( crime_rates_month )[2] ){

-crimeRatesMonth[,i] <- ( crimeRatesMonth[,i] / phoenixPopDat[i,2] ) * 100000
+crime_rates_month[,i] <- ( crime_rates_month[,i] / phoenixPopDat[i,2] ) * 100000

 }